Naga fireball

-Naga fireballs (บั้งไฟพญานาค; RTGS: bang fai phaya nak), also known as bung fai phaya nak or "Mekong lights" and formerly "ghost lights" are a phenomenon said to be seen annually on the Mekong River.
+Naga fireballs (บั้งไฟพญานาค; RTGS: bang fai phaya nak), also known as bung fai phaya nak or "Mekong lights" and formerly "ghost lights", are a phenomenon said to be seen annually on the Mekong River.
 Glowing balls are alleged to naturally rise from the water high into the air.
 The balls are said to be reddish and to range in size from smaller sparkles up to the size of basketballs.
 They quickly rise up to a couple of hundred metres before disappearing.
 The number of fireballs reported varies between tens and thousands per night.
 The phenomenon is locally attributed to phaya nak, a giant serpent (Nāga) said to live in the Mekong.

 Description

-The fireballs are most often reported around the night of Wan Ok Phansa at the end of Buddhist Lent in late-October.
+The fireballs are most often reported around the night of Wan Ok Phansa at the end of Vassa in late-October.
 Naga fireballs have been reported over an approximately 250 km long section of the Mekong River centered approximately on Phon Phisai in the Phon Phisai District.
 Fireballs have also been reported rising from smaller rivers, lakes and ponds in the region.
 The fireballs were called "ghost lights" by locals until the mid-1980s, when the local council officially named them "phaya nak lights".
-In 2018 one observer noted that while the light phenomenon is "hundreds of years old", the new name Phaya Nak lights is only about 35 years old."
+In 2018, one observer noted that while the light phenomenon is "hundreds of years old", the new name Phaya Nak lights is only about 35 years old."